 As solo female travelers, we care a lot about safety on the road.
 This is a topic I extensively cover in my beginners guide to solo female travel.
 Honestly, I thought San Francisco was fine regarding safety, but I’m used to big American cities like Philadelphia and New York.
 Simple street smarts should prevent too much trouble.

 My one concrete piece of advice would be to avoid the Tenderloin either alone or at night.
 This neighborhood is very close to Union Square so it’s easy to mistakenly stumble into.
 A few pals and I, uh, accidentally wandered through this area after chowing down on a good meal in the Mission District.
-I wasn’t afraid but uncomfortable.
+I wasn’t afraid but definitely uncomfortable.

 If you want to help San Francisco’s homeless population, then research some reputable charities in the area and donate your time or money to them.

-Day Trips outside of San Francisco
+Easy Day Trips from San Francisco